Beth Wood Discusses the Evolution of Genetic Counseling Through Telehealth and Chatbots at AAIC 2024

 I’m curious, especially with older adults, where there can also be kind of a digital divide going on in terms of accessibility.
 How were the chatbots tailored to this demographic?

-We conducted a pilot study, sending the chatbot to over 200 patients and caregivers, followed by a survey to gather feedback on user-friendliness and preferences.
+We conducted a pilot study, sending the chatbot to more than 200 patients and caregivers, followed by a survey to gather feedback on user-friendliness and preferences.

 We are using this feedback to make the chat better, addressing any issues and focusing on elements that users appreciate.
 While we are creating this chat tool to help get educational information out, I think that a critical feature is the option to request assistance through a quick text message.